HerveAbdi/PTCA4CATA/README.md

 An  `R`-package: Implements Partial Triadic Correspondence Analysis (PTCA) for the analysis of data coming from "Check All That Apply" (CATA) and related designs.
-Soc the developed acronym `PTCA4CATA` means:
+So the developed acronym `PTCA4CATA` means:

 *Partial Triadic Correspondence Analysis for Check All That Apply*